-The TRS technology platform has been the subject of comprehensive University, NIH and company-sponsored research, spanning a period of well over a decade.
-Research initiatives have included technology-specific studies, basic bench testing of fabricated implants and their coating science, and large animal implant studies with long-term follow-up.
-Several publications have resulted from this body of research that clearly demonstrates the unique attributes of our technology platform and its clinical viability.
+The TRS technology platform has been the subject of comprehensive academic, NIH and company-sponsored research, spanning a period of well over a decade.
+Research initiatives have included technology-specific studies, basic bench testing of fabricated implants and their coating science, studies validating the application of our Affinity™ coating to other bioresorbable materials as well as Titanium and PEEK implants, and large animal implant studies with long-term follow-up.
+Several publications have resulted from this body of research that clearly demonstrate the unique attributes of our technology platform and its clinical viability.

 Bone Tissue Engineering Using Polycaprolactone Scaffolds Fabricated Via Selective Laser Sintering

 Biomaterials 26 (2005) 4817-4827